-If you work in the construction sector in Spain, sooner or later you will come across the BC3 file.
-The administration will request it in a public tender.
-The architect will send it with the project.
-Or you will need it to move an estimate from one program to another without losing a single line item.
+If you work in construction in Spain, sooner or later you'll come across the BC3 file.
+The public administration will ask for it in a tender.
+The architect will send it with the project, or you'll need it to move a budget from one program to another without losing a single line item.

-BC3 is the standard format for exchanging estimates in Spain.
-In this article you will find everything you need to know: what it is exactly, how it is structured, what it is used for at each stage of a project, which programs are compatible and how to work with it in TrowelApp.
+The BC3 is the standard format for exchanging budgets in Spain.
+In this article you'll find everything you need to know: what it is exactly, how it's structured, what it's used for at each stage of a project, which programs are compatible and how to work with it in TrowelApp.

 What is a BC3 file?

-The BC3 file, also known as the FIEBDC format (Standard File for the Interchange of Construction Databases, from its Spanish acronym), is a standardized text file used in the construction sector in Spain to exchange estimates, measurements and progress billing between different software programs.
+The BC3 file, also known as the FIEBDC format (Standard Exchange File for Construction Databases, from its Spanish acronym), is a standardised text file used in the construction sector in Spain to exchange budgets, quantity take-offs and progress certificates between different software programs.

-It was developed by the Higher Council of Associations of Architects of Spain (CSCAE) to solve a very specific problem: before it existed, each estimating program stored data in its own proprietary format.
-Moving an estimate from one software to another meant re-entering all the data manually, with the cost in time and the risk of error that this entails.
+It was developed by the Higher Council of the Colleges of Architects of Spain (CSCAE) to solve a very specific problem: before it existed, each estimating program stored data in its own proprietary format.
+Moving a budget from one piece of software to another meant entering all the data manually, with the time cost and risk of error that involves.

-BC3 establishes a common language that all industry programs can read and write.
-As a result, it is now possible to create an estimate in Presto, export it in BC3 and import it into TrowelApp or any other compatible software in a matter of seconds, without losing a single line item or piece of data.
+The BC3 establishes a common language that every program in the sector can read and write.
+As a result, today you can create a budget in Presto, export it as BC3 and import it into TrowelApp or any other compatible software in a matter of seconds, without losing a single line item or piece of data.

 Difference between BC3 and FIEBDC: are they the same?

-Yes, they are exactly the same.
+Yes, they are exactly the same thing.
 BC3 and FIEBDC are two names for the same format.

-The official technical name is FIEBDC (Standard File for the Interchange of Construction Databases).
+The official technical name is FIEBDC (Standard Exchange File for Construction Databases).
 The number 3 in BC3 refers to the most widely used version of the format.
-In practice, industry professionals use "BC3 file", "FIEBDC format" or "BC3 file" interchangeably to refer to the same standard.
+In practice, professionals in the sector use "BC3 file", "FIEBDC format" or "BC3 document" interchangeably to refer to the same standard.

-The official website of the format is fiebdc.es, where the full technical specification and current versions are published.
+The official website for the format is fiebdc.es, where the full technical specification and current versions are published.

 Structure of a BC3 file

-Although the BC3 file is a plain text file (readable with any text editor), it has a structure organized into blocks that industry programs interpret automatically.
+Although the BC3 file is a plain text file (readable with any text editor), it has a structure organised into blocks that the sector's programs interpret automatically.

 It is made up of four main blocks: